webix-hub/docs/data/desktop/dimensions.md

 });
 ~~~

 In addition, component width and height can be adjusted to the **predefined dimensions of HTML elements** of its items.
 For these needs, set **sizeToContent** property for a component:

 {{snippet
-Dataview Item Sizing
+DataView Item Sizing
 }}
 ~~~js
 webix.ui({